logatec3/LOG-a-TEC-testbed/applications/00_demo/README.md

     * Power in dBm (2 dBm ~ 14 dBm)
     * Message (up to 64 Bytes)
 * loraTxDone - if we want to make sure that packet was sent, we can send *```get loraTxDone```*

-## Run experiment remotely

-We can control the Vesna device also remotely with ALH protocol.
-Again, Vesna must firstly set up ALH server (/deployment/tasks/run-lora-load).
-Then you can connect to it and send the handlers to control the LoRa radio.